Getting Started with the xPack Windows Build Tools

 In addition to the binary archives and the package metadata, this project also includes the build scripts.

-What the heck are xPacks?
+What the heck are xpm packages (xPacks)?
 Please, do not introduce another package format!

-While the initial appearance may seem complex, utilizing xPacks (xpm packages) is, in fact, straightforward.
-The design rationale is to automate frequent operations that occur during software development, in this case the installation of dependencies, and to ensure reproducibility.
+Although the initial appearance may seem complex, utilising xpm packages is, in fact, straightforward.
+The design rationale is to automate frequent operations that occur during software development, such as the installation of dependencies, and to ensure reproducibility.

-xPacks are managed by xpm (the xPack Project Manager), a program that complements the npm CLI (the popular JavaScript package manager), with new language-neutral features.
+These packages are managed by xpm (the xPack Project Manager), a programme that complements the npm CLI (the popular JavaScript package manager), with new language-neutral features.

 The xPacks Framework does NOT introduce a new package format; instead,